+Assets and liabilities classified as held for sale are presented separately as current items in the consolidated statements of financial position.
 A disposal group qualifies as discontinued operation if it is a component of an entity that either has been disposed of, or is classified as held for sale, and:

-- represents a separate major line of business or geographical area of operations; - is part of a single coordinated plan to dispose of a separate major line of business or geographical area of operations; or - is a subsidiary acquired exclusively with a view to resale.
+- Represents a separate major line of business or geographical area of operations - Is part of a single co-ordinated plan to dispose of a separate major line of business or geographical area of operations: or - Is a subsidiary acquired exclusively with a view to resale.

-Discontinued operations are excluded from the results of continuing operations and are presented as a single amount as profit or loss after tax from discontinued operations in the consolidated profit or loss.
+Discontinued operations are excluded from the results of continuing operations and are presented as a single amount as net income (loss) after tax from discontinued operations in the consolidated statements of income.